ali1234/bitmap2ttf/README.md

 Depending on the font renderer and intended purpose of the font, you might get better results with one or the other.

-The bitmap2ttf converters accept a horizontal and vertical scaling factor.
+The bitmap2ttf converters accept a horizontal and vertical scaling factor in the `--xscale` and `--yscale` options.
 Note however that only the ratio between them is important.
 A font will always be displayed 20px tall and with the horizontal width scaled to match regardless of its internal dimensions.
 So scaling 2x in both directions will have no visible effect on the resulting font.